 No lower than 10°C / 50°F in Winter and ideally between 18°C - 24°C / 65°F - 75°F in the other seasons.

-You only need to repot your Pothos when the roots are are so congested the plant starts to suffer, the most obvious sign of this is when the leaves are drooping despite being well watered.
+You only need to repot your Pothos when the roots are are so congested the plant starts to suffer.
+The most obvious sign of this is when the leaves are drooping despite being well watered or the plant isn't growing any more.

 Propagating Pothos is really easy.
 Cut off the tips to create cuttings and either put them in water until they grow roots, or push the cuttings directly into pots of moist compost.
 They root easily so you should have a good success rate.

 This depends how you are growing Pothos.
 So to address this it's best to explain a little about the eventual length of the vines first.
 They can reach impressive lengths out in the wild, up to 20m / 66ft.
 They can get very long indoors too but this is rare because although the creeping habit is part of the charm, many home owners will prune when they become too long and unruly.
-So the plant can be as tall or as short as you want it to be.
+This means the plant can be as tall or as short as you want it to be.

 Just like Ivy (Hendera helix), you can pinch out the tips of the vines which will create a more compact and bushier plant as in the picture on the right.
 Each plant will produce several vines which twine together, this can look quite messy so every now and again gently untangle them.